chibiboba/JS-202/My Notes/Lesson 4 Notes.md

 - Remove border of background color around the data cells.

   - `border-collapse` css property sets whether cells inside a `table` have shared or separate borders.
+This property is necessary to create borders for tables!!
   - `border-collapse: collapse` Adjacent cells have shared borders.

   - `border-collapse: separate`: Adjacent cells have distinct borders.